smart-on-fhir/bulk-data-tools/README.md

 In order to simplify conversions between data formats we handle the data through collection instances.
 A collection is an abstract representation of the underlying data, regardless of how that data was obtained.
 The collections have `entries` and `lines` iterator methods that will iterate over the entries without having to maintain everything in memory.
 The `entries()` method will yield JSON objects and the `lines()` method yields format specific strings.

 ### NDJSONCollection
-Represents an NDJSON object.
 These collections have one entry for each input line.
 If created from a directory that contains multiple NDJSON files, then all those files will be combined into single collection.

 ### JSONCollection
-Represents a JSON object.
 Typically these collections have one entry.
 If created from a directory that contains multiple JSON files or from array containing multiple objects, then all those files/objects will be combined as entries of single collection.

 ### DelimitedCollection
 Represents a Delimited (CSV, TSV, etc.) object.
 These collections have one entry for each input line.